Why becoming a virtual assistant could be a good career move

 Business owners aren’t willing to pay high rates for low-skill work so you can expect a general virtual assistant to earn around $32,718 annually.

-Increase your bargaining power
+Increase your bargaining power.

-Establish yourself as a thought leader
+Establish yourself as a thought leader.

-To fast-track your career, share your expertise.
-As you make your presence felt online (through thought pieces shared on your blogs and social media channels) as well as offline (through events and public speaking engagements) you’ll become a widely recognized thought leader in your niche.
+Make your presence felt online through thought pieces shared on your blogs and social media channels.
+Presence offline is also crucial through events and public speaking engagements.
+By doing so, you’ll become a widely recognized thought leader in your niche.

 Be more productive